Central Banks and Limitations of Monetary Policy

 Inflation Rate Targeting

-This inflationary target could be a benchmark.
-When this is the case, other policies are implemented to ensure that the inflation rate within the economy does not grow beyond the targeted inflation rate within a given period of time.
+When an inflation target is set, it acts as a benchmark.
+Other policies are implemented to ensure that the inflation rate within the economy does not grow beyond/below ±1.0 percent of the targeted inflation rate within a given period of time.

 While inflation-targeting strategies might differ slightly across different economies, their effectiveness is widely believed to hinge on three qualities of a central bank: independence, credibility, and transparency.